-Helme, M and Emmonds, S and Low, C (2019) A Kinetic and Kinematic Analysis of The Rear Foot Elevated Split Squat Five Repetition Maximum Test.
-In: BASES Biomechanics Division event - BIG2019, 10 April 2019 - 10 April 2019, University of Huddersfield.
-(Unpublished) Link to Leeds Beckett Repository record: https://eprints.leedsbeckett.ac.uk/id/eprint/5823/ Document Version: Conference or Workshop Item (Published Version) The aim of the Leeds Beckett Repository is to provide open access to our research, as required by funder policies and permitted by publishers and copyright law.
+Helme, M and Low, C and Emmonds, S (2019) A Kinetic and Kinematic Analysis of The Rear Foot Elevated Split Squat 5RM Test.
+In: United Kingdom Strength and Conditioning Association National Conference 2019, 15 June 2019 - 16 June 2019, Stadium MK, Milton Keynes.
+(Unpublished) Link to Leeds Beckett Repository record: https://eprints.leedsbeckett.ac.uk/id/eprint/6000/ Document Version: Conference or Workshop Item (Accepted Version) The aim of the Leeds Beckett Repository is to provide open access to our research, as required by funder policies and permitted by publishers and copyright law.
 The Leeds Beckett repository holds a wide range of publications, each of which has been checked for copyright and the relevant embargo period has been applied by the Research Services team.
 We operate on a standard take-down policy.
 If you are the author or publisher of an output and you would like it removed from the repository, please contact us and we will investigate on a case-by-case basis.
 Each thesis in the repository has been cleared where necessary by the author for third party copyright.
 If you would like a thesis to be removed from the repository or believe there is an issue with copyright, please contact us on openaccess@leedsbeckett.ac.uk and we will investigate on a case-by-case basis.
-A Kinetic and Kinematic Analysis of The Rear Foot Elevated Split Squat 5RM Test Mark Helme, Dr Stacey Emmonds, Dr Chris Low Institute of Sport, Physical activity and Leisure, Carnegie School of Sport.

-Introduction The rear foot elevated split squat (RFESS) is a multi-joint, unilateral resistance exercise, commonly used in strength and conditioning (McCurdy, 2017).
-McCurdy, Langford et al. (2004) and McCurdy and Langford (2005) have previously reported the RFESS as a reliable measure of unilateral leg strength (1RM ICC, 0.97-0.99).
+A Kinetic and Kinematic Analysis of The Rear Foot Elevated Split Squat 5RM Test Mark Helme, Dr Stacey Emmonds, Dr Chris Low1 1 Institute of Sport, Physical activity and Leisure, Carnegie School of Sport.
+Mark.helme@leedsbeckett.ac.uk Introduction The rear foot elevated split squat (RFESS) is a multi-joint, unilateral resistance exercise, commonly used in strength and conditioning (McCurdy, 2017).
+McCurdy, Langford et al. (2004) and McCurdy and Langford (2005) have previously reported the RFESS as a reliable measure of unilateral leg strength (1RM ICC, 0.97- 0.99).
 The aim of this study was to firstly quantify the kinetic and kinematic characteristics of the RFESS 5RM test protocol.
 Secondly to profile the intra-set differences between repetitions.
 Methods 26 volunteers were recruited, (age = 23.8 ±4.6 years, mass = 88.1 ±10.7kg, height = 1.79±0.1m), all subjects were engaged in a structured strength and conditioning program.
-Participants were required to undergo an incremental loading test until maximal load was achieved.
-Kinetic data was collected from the front and rear foot through two independent Kistler 9827C force plates at 1000Hz (Kistler Group, Winterthur, Switzerland), as depicted in figure 1.
+Kinetic data was collected from the front and rear foot through two independent Kistler force plates.
 Kinematic data was captured through Qualysis Track Manager System at 250Hz (Qualysis AB, Gothenburg, Sweden) using 10 cameras (six ceiling mounted and four, floor mounted).
-Comparison of the mean and peak concentric vertical ground reaction forces, relative to body weight, within a RFESS 5RM Comparison of effect sizes, in differences of vGRF, relative to body weight, within a RFESS 5RM